raphaelquast/beatstep/README.md

 - `encoder 16` : scene selection (up-down)

-# Installation

-To use this script, simply copy the contents into a folder named "Beatstep_Q" within the MIDI Remote  scripts folder of Ableton Live (located at `..install-dir..\Resources\MIDI Remote Scripts`) and then select the **Beatstep_Q** device as control-surface in the MIDI-tab of the preferences. (make sure to activate both `track`and `remote` for this device!)

 # ...work in progress

 While most of the functionality is already working properly, this script is still a "work-in-progress", so be prepared for some unexpected behaviour!